team-vision2020/final-update-md/main.md

 We propose an end-to-end system that will take an image from the user, identify probabilities for which common image filters were applied to the image, and apply the most likely filter inverse.
 We present both the filter probabilities and the inverted image to the user.
 We utilize features in the form of color histograms and scene details to extract a sense of natural color distributions and use neural networks both to determine the probabilities for applied filters and to invert an image given its most likely filter.

-From our experiments, we are able to improve our results on classify images by the filter applied to it (from our predefined set of six Instagram filters) while distinguishing it from natural (unfiltered) images with an accuracy of 60\% to 98\% to  Let $E(I, I')$ be the average per-pixel mean of the sum absolute differences in intensity across all color channels of images $I$ and $I'$ (\textit{Equation 1}).
+Previously from our experiments, we were able to improve our results on classify images by the filter applied to it (from our predefined set of six Instagram filters) while distinguishing it from natural (unfiltered) images with an accuracy of 60\% to 98\% depending on the characteristics of the filter such as the amount of deviation from the original image.
+H

+Let $E(I, I')$ be the average per-pixel mean of the sum absolute differences in intensity across all color channels of images $I$ and $I'$ (\textit{Equation 1}).
 For inverting images given a known filter, we are able to obtain a pseudo-inverse of the image with an average error $E$ of 1\%.
 End-to-end, our system detects and inverts filters with an average error $E$ of 5.5\% between our output image and the original unfiltered version.
 In comparison, the baseline error $E$ between filtered and unfiltered images was found to be 8.4\%.
 ## Teaser Figure
 ## Introduction
 The problem of filter identification mirrors closely that identification of camera source based on camera noise and there are several piece of literature regarding this topic.
 While there have been several paper on this topic previously using traditional expert feature based techniques [need references], we particularly follow convolutional neural network based approaches that have shown good results in the past two years, specifically